HuyTheKiller/Sagatro/README.md

 ---

 🧚‍♂️ **Future Plans**
-- Full sets of fairy tale Jokers
-- A twisted version of Spectral cards: Darktral
+- Rebalancing of several jokers
-- Special animations and sound effects
+- More storylines to come!

 ---